cbkow/Union-MacOS-Quick-Actions/README.md

 Most of these Quick Actions use a command-line application to monitor progress.
 They will open a Terminal window and provide updates every 2 seconds for every long action.

-# Quick Actions Included

-## Find After Effects & Find Premiere
-* These two Quick Actions look through a video file's metadata and track back to the software that rendered it.
-You can use these to find the project that created any video, as long as you render with metadata enabled.
-* Usage: right-click on a video.
-If it finds the source project, it will copy the path to that project to your clipboard.
-If it knows you can access that project, it will present the option to open the project directly.

-## Transcode to MP4
-* This Quick Action allows you to right-click on any video file and transcode it to an MP4 appropriate for an online posting.
-It also copies any After Effects or Premiere metadata to the MP4, so you can always track back to the original project.

-## Copy Path
-* This Quick Action copies the path or any file or folder to the clipboard so you can easily paste it anywhere and share a link to the file or folder.

-## Copy LL Path (win)
-* Like the Copy Path Quick Action, this iteration converts a Lucid Link MacOS path to a Lucid Link Windows path so you can share links with Windows peers.

-## Render After Effects
-* This Quick Action will launch *aerender*, the After Effects command-line renderer--allowing you to render After Effects projects in the background.
-HINT: Renders are faster this way.
-* Usage: set up your renders in After Effects and save.
-Right-Click on the .aep file, and it will render in the Terminal.

-## Rsync
-* Rsync is a safe way to copy large amounts of data.
-This Quick Action automates the process and lets you track large data copies.
-* Usage: right-click on a folder and apply.
-It will ask you to select a destination.
-While copying, the action will write a timestamped log to your Desktop.
-* It will run a verification pass after copying the files over and print a second log to you desktop.
-If no files are listed in the second *"verified"* log, the file copy was 100% successful.

 # Installation

 First, click **Code** at the top of this page and then select **Download Zip.** Unzip the package and copy the `Union_Actions` folder to `users/username/Union_Actions`. *username* will be your user in MacOS.
 This location is important.
 All the scripts look here for user-variables needed to run the Quick Actions.
 Inside `Union_Actions` are four installation scripts.
 Click on these and install them in sequential order.
 Then follow the instructions to manually configure IINA.